-*This is a chapter from my book Reflections on the Resurrection.
-If you like it, check out the book!
+*Easter is getting close.
+Here’s a chapter from my book Reflections on the Resurrection.
+Enjoy!

 Three Women, A Couple of Angels, and an Empty Tomb